 The realm of the premium dive watch is surprisingly sparse.
 Value-conscious divers have been an enormously popular part of so many brand’s strategies in the last few years; swimming in these waters is the preserve of horology’s biggest fish (plus a few eccentric indies).
 As you’d expect, that includes the brands that were there at the dawn of the dive watch: Rolex, Blancpain and Panerai.
+If you're looking for a more affordable dive watch, check out our list of dive watches under £5,000 here.

 Being expensive is no guarantee of excellence, however, and you may note a couple of high-profile absentees from this list – brands whose dive offering just doesn’t stand out in this company, or works just fine on a technical level but needs a design rethink.
 Innovations (or gimmicks) like depth gauges have been left behind for now, so these are just good looking, well built, luxury divers.
 Perhaps controversially, they’re not all ISO-certified, but they must have at least 100m water resistance and, shall we say, a diving ethos at heart.